Projects-for-coding-women/project-meditation-app/README.md

 1. Make sure the background changes with the choice of the user of an ambient sound (rain or beach)
 1. Change the `play` icon of the play button to a `pause` icon when the button is clicked, and change it back again when the button is clicked
 1. Stop the music when the `pause` is clicked, and restart when the button is clicked again

+### For graduates

-1. Challenge yourself: use video as background instead of images (see video files in folder)
+1. Challenge yourself: use video as background instead of images (see video files in folder).
+This means that when the rain button is clicked for ambient sound, the rain video starts playing as the background instead of seeing the background image
 1. Challenge yourself: create an attractive navbar with all buttons and functionality
+1. Make the app fully responsive for mobile, tablet and desktop

 ---